 There is so much “how to” parenting information out there.
 Unfortunately, it’s focused on controlling children and getting them to behave however is easiest for us as the adults, but not focused on the child’s, parents’, and family’s overall well being.
 Even though I have a master’s degree in child development and years of experience as an early childhood teacher, I found myself struggling to find my identity as a mother.
 I knew pretty much all the research, the approaches, and what a child needs for healthy development, but I had no idea how to just be a mother.
-These books, along with experience and my daughter’s guidance, I am finally feeling at peace with my role as a mother and I hope you too find more peace in your role as a parent.
+With these books, along with experience and my daughter’s guidance, I am finally feeling at peace with my role as a mother and I hope you too find more peace in your role as a parent.

 As an Amazon affiliate, I may receive a small stipend for any purchases made.
 Thanks for supporting a work at home mom!